: This is what I'm up against? A reject from "I Love The Eighties"?

 - Parodied by The Firesign Theatre, in their sketch, "The Further Adventures of Nick Danger".
 Nick's internal monologue ends with: "How do I make my voice do this?"

-- In Dave Sim's Cerebus there was a very long inner dialogue between Cerebus and "Dave".
+- There was a very long inner dialogue between Cerebus and "Dave".
 Since this all takes place in Cerebus's head it looks like an Inner Monologue - there's nothing to indicate which thoughts are Cerebus's and which are Dave's except the context.
 Of course Cerebus is never sure if Dave is for real anyway.

 - Cerebus also has regular inner monologues, getting more frequent as the series progresses - reflecting either Sim's storytelling getting more experimental, or Cerebus himself growing more introspective.
 Earlier, the Cockroach had a tendency to narrate his situation, either aloud or in his head.